 Exercise 5.4.
-Realize a Java class to represent triangles, on which the following functionalities are defined:
+Design and realize a Java class Triangle to represent triangles.
+The following functionalities are of interest for triangles:

-- creation of a triangle, given the lenghts of the three sides; - return of the length of the longest side, the intermediate side, and the shortest side; - test whether the three sides can actually be the sides of a triangle; i.e., they respect the triangular inequality, which states that the longest side is shorter than the sum of the other two; - return of the perimeter of the triangle; - return of the area of the triangle; notice that, given the lengths a, b, and c of the three sides of a triangle, the area A can be computed according to $A = \sqrt{s \cdot (s-a) \cdot (s-b) \cdot (s-c)}$, where s = (a+b+c)/2 is the semiperimeter; - return of a string representing the type of the triangle, which may be either regular, symmetric, or irregular.
+- creation of a triangle, given the lenghts of the three sides; - return of the length of the longest side, the intermediate side, and the shortest side; - return of the perimeter of the triangle; - return of the area of the triangle; notice that, given the lengths a, b, and c of the three sides of a triangle, the area A can be computed according to $A = \sqrt{s \cdot (s-a) \cdot (s-b) \cdot (s-c)}$ , where s = (a+b+c)/2 is the semiperimeter; - return of a string representing the type of the triangle, which may be either regular, symmetric, or irregular. - test whether the three sides can actually be the sides of a triangle; i.e., they respect the triangular inequality, which states that the longest side is shorter than the sum of the other two;